w3c/wai-curricula/content/content-author/images.md

 * provide clear and descriptive text alternatives for images conveying information by:
   * writing clear and succinct text alternatives associated to the images
   * ensuring that adjacent text conveys the same information as the image
+* write textual information as text instead of including text in an image file
+* employ tools that:
+  *
 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes: